 Christopher Fetsch, an assistant professor of neuroscience at Johns Hopkins and a researcher in the university’s Zanvyl Krieger Mind/Brain Institute studies how the brain makes decisions by weighing information coming in from the various senses.
 He knows elite athletes are making these choices faster and more accurately – at least when it comes to decisions related to their sport.

 “What set elite athletes apart from us is not necessarily their body, their strength or their agility, Fetsch says.
 “What really sets apart the gold medalists from just the also-rans is the quickness and flexibility with which their brains are converting input from their senses into commands to move their muscles.
-These rapid-fire decisions that a skier has to make going down the slope will determine whether that extra hundredth of a second is gained.”
+These rapid-fire decisions that a skier gains extra hundredth second and has to make going down the slope.”

 Kathleen Cullen, a professor of Biomedical Engineering and co-Director of the Johns Hopkins Center for Hearing and Balance says when Olympic figure skaters, snowboarders and ski jumpers execute breathtaking spins and flips; they pull them off because of two fundamental improvements in the way their brains work.